paraglider-project/paraglider/docs/source/overview/quickstart.rst

 Configuration
 -------------
-The central orchestrator takes a configuration file in the following format.
+The orchestrator takes a configuration file in the following format.

 .. code-block:: yaml